Meditations, prayers, graces

 But if you’d like to learn some new songs, here are two sources.
 First of all, the Unitarian Universalist hymnal, Singing the Living Tradition, is a good source for songs.
 And another good source for songs is the popular songbook Rise Up Singing.
 The Rise Up Singing songbook has guitar chords (if you play guitar); best of all, there are YouTube videos for many of the songs in Rise Up Singing.
 However, Rise Up Singing has more traditionally Christian words for some of these songs, so I like to look at the words in Singing the Living Tradition.

 For families who want to connect more with the rhythm of the seasons, such as families with neo-pagan leanings, and/or families committed to eco-justice, seasonal meditations can help you focus on what’s going on around you.
 But the wheel of the year is different depending on where you live.
 Look for poems written by poets who live in your area — that way, if you live in the Bay Area of California, your winter readings will be about the rainy season, not about snowfall and frozen ground.
-Better yet, you could write your own seasonal meditations.
-Below are some examples of seasonal meditations that I wrote: the first group is for central New England, and the second group is for the Peninsula in the Bay Area, California.
+I’ll give you some examples of seasonal meditations that I wrote, so you can see what I mean.
+The first four were written for central Massachusetts.
+The last five meditations were written for the San Francisco Bay Area in California.

 January: Winter